-To ensure a level playing field between all airlines flying on the same route, the coverage of the scheme is defined on routes basis.
+To ensure a level playing field between all airlines flying on the same route, the coverage of the scheme is defined on a route basis.
 A route will be covered by the scheme if both States connecting the route are participating in the scheme.
 A route will not be covered if at least one of the States connecting the route is not participating in the scheme.
 Emissions from international routes not covered by the scheme will not be redistributed.
-Coverage of routes can change over time as States decide to volunteer (or opt-out) and once the scheme becomes mandatory.
+Coverage of routes can change over time as States decide to volunteer (or opt out) and once the scheme becomes mandatory.

-Once participation of States and routes covered by CORSIA in a given year are set, the offsetting requirements will be calculated.
+Once the participation of States and routes covered by CORSIA in a given year is set, the offsetting requirements will be calculated.
 Offsetting requirements are the emissions which need to be offset, i.e. the emissions increased above the baseline.
-Baseline for CORSIA is determined as average emissions from the years 2019 and 2020.
-The offsetting requirements are then distributed among aircraft operators as per formula defined by the Resolution.
+The baseline for CORSIA is determined as the average emissions from the years 2019 and 2020.
+The offsetting requirements are then distributed among aircraft operators as per the formula defined by the Resolution.

 A 100% sectoral rate

-ICAO has noted and emphasized in the Resolution that CORSIA should be the single global carbon offsetting scheme instead of “patchwork of State and regional MBMs”.
+ICAO has noted and emphasized in the Resolution that CORSIA should be the single global carbon offsetting scheme instead of a “patchwork of State and regional MBMs”.
 This is supposed to prevent double counting of emissions and be more cost-effective.
-In the view of this statement it seems unlikely that Aviation EU ETS would run in the form that it is in now post 2020.
+In view of this statement, it seems unlikely that Aviation EU ETS would run in the form that it is in now post 2020.